Last editedOct 20224 min read

-Before getting into the specifics of different payment solutions, it’s important to first clarify what is meant by a B2B payment.
-Put simply, these are transactions that occur between two businesses rather than between a business and customer (B2C) or two individuals (P2P, or Person to Person).
-B2B transactions tend to be larger and involve different processes that make them more complex.
+B2B payments are transactions that occur between two businesses rather than between a business and customer (B2C) or two individuals (P2P, or Person to Person).
+B2B transactions tend to be larger and involve different processes that make them more complex than B2C payments.

 One of the most common and well-established platforms for B2B payment processing is PayPal.
 Some of the main features that you can access with PayPal include accepting online payments, barcode scanning, inventory tracking and e-commerce capabilities.
 They also offer online invoicing and even buy-now-pay-later financing options.
 One of the key strengths of PayPal is that it is widely recognised and accepted worldwide.

 You’ll probably want to start a business account if you’re using PayPal as your B2B payment system, and pricing for this varies depending on the specific features that you require.